MidasLamb/2BachInfo/README.md

 # Helping
 Feel free to contribute to this repository!
 I'm not that good with Latex, so changing some stupid stuff i did is also very welcome.
+If you find a mistake, please let us know.

 #Guidelines
 * Since we're ICT students, try to use .tex-files as much as possible.